-When an eleventh or twelfth grade student, as well as some 9th and 10th grade students, wish to take a college-level class while still in high school and no comparable class is taught in the high school, the school district is responsible financially for student tuition under the Postsecondary Enrollment Options Act.
+When a high school student wishes to take a college-level class while still in high school and no comparable class is taught in the high school, the school district is responsible financially for student tuition under the Postsecondary Enrollment Options Act.

-According to Senior Year Plus, students must score at or above the designated cut score on the reading, math, and science portion of the student's most recent spring MAP assessments.
+According to Senior Year Plus, students must score at or above the designated cut score on the reading, math, and science portion of the student's most recent ISASP assessments.
 If proficient, students are then required to meet the criteria of the PSEO program as outlined below.
 A course taken in this manner is treated the same as any of other class.
 Students receive credit for the class, and the grade earned goes on the student's high school record.
 Specifics related to PSEO classes are available in the guidance office.
 Students desiring to enroll in PSEO classes should indicate their intent during registration.